AmanUpadhyay1609/-wasserstoff-mangi-tg-bot/README.md

 # @wasserstoff/mangi-tg-bot SDK

-A powerful and flexible Telegram Bot SDK built with TypeScript, featuring session management, command handling, database integration, and built-in authentication.
+A powerful and flexible Telegram Bot SDK built with TypeScript.
+This release introduces an updated BotManager API for more granular handling of commands, messages, and callback queries, as well as a new BotClient module for direct Telegram client interactions and session management.

 ## 🚀 Features

-- ✨ Easy command creation and management
+- 🛠️ **Updated BotManager API**
+  - **Commands:** Use `handleCommand` and `handleCommandWithAuth` to register commands with custom callback handlers.
+  - **Message Handling:** Use `handleMessage` and `handleMessageWithAuth` with a filter callback of type `(ctx: CustomContext) => boolean` for precise control over which messages to process.
+  - **Callback Queries:** Use `handleCallback` and `handleCallbackWithAuth` with a filter callback to process specific callback queries.
-- 📱 Interactive button menus
+- 📱 **New BotClient Module:**
+  - Provides a Telegram client API enabling developers to manage their own sessions and directly interact with Telegram.
 - 💾 Redis session management
 - 🗄️ MongoDB integration
 - 🔄 Webhook and polling support
-- 🛡️ Type-safe development
+- 🔐 Built-in JWT authentication
 - 🎯 Middleware support
-- 📝 Message handling
+- 📝 Type-safe development
-- 🔘 Callback query handling
-- 🔐 Built-in JWT authentication

 ## 📋 Prerequisites